Parent PLUS Loan Consolidation: What It Does, What It Doesn't, and What Changed

 For a Parent PLUS loan consolidated in time, a single consolidation reaches IBR on its own, so the double consolidation loophole no longer serves a purpose.
 It was a workaround that required consolidating Parent PLUS loans twice — in separate groups, through different servicers — to reach repayment plans beyond ICR, back when a single consolidation stopped there.

 The loophole is also out of reach on timing alone.
-Double consolidation required completing two consolidations in sequence, and there is no longer time to finish even one before the income-driven window closed.
-A double consolidation completed before the deadline still works and reaches IBR; a single consolidation disbursed in time reaches the same place.
+Double consolidation required completing two consolidations in sequence, and the window closed before there was time to finish even one.
+A double consolidation disbursed before the deadline still works, and a single consolidation disbursed in time reaches the same place.
+One thing double consolidation never did was skip the ICR step: a consolidation that paid off another consolidation that paid off a Parent PLUS loan is treated the same way, so it still has to start on ICR and still needs that one payment before IBR opens.
+Washing the loan twice does not change the order.

 No. Federal consolidation sets your new rate as the weighted average of your current rates, rounded up to the nearest one-eighth of a percent.
 Your payment only drops if consolidation moves you to a plan based on your income — which required consolidating before July 1, 2026 — not because the rate goes down.